***Last updated 21st September 2023***

 Citizenship / Naturalisation

-The previous application fee of £1,250 will be rising by 20%, to £1,500.
+The previous application fee of £1,250 has risen by 20%, to £1,500.
 For many, citizenship is the final costly step in a long and expensive immigration journey.

 Share this article...